whelan-low/tp/docs/DeveloperGuide.md

 `AddStudentToClassCommand` extends the `Command` class and contains auxillary operations that supports the mechanism, such as retrieving the target tutorial class.
 Each of the following commands further extends `AddStudentToClassCommand` based on its specific functionality:

 - `AddStudentToClassByEmailCommand` — Add student based on specified email to a tutorial class.
-- `AddStudentToClassByIdCommand` — Add student based on specified student id to a tutorial class.
+- `AddStudentToClassByIdCommand` — Add student based on specified student ID to a tutorial class.
 - `AddStudentToClassByIndexCommand` — Add student based on specified index (viewable from the UI) to a tutorial class

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the add mechanism behaves at each step. <br>
+Format: `/add_student_to_class [id/ID] [email/EMAIL] [index/INDEX] module/MODULE tutorial/TUTORIL`
+*Only 1 of the 3 optional parameters (id, email, index) must be specified

-Example: `/add_student_to_class id/A01234567X module/CS2103T tutorial/T09`
+Example: `/add_student_to_class id/A0123456X module/CS2103T tutorial/T09`

 <puml src="diagrams/AddStudentToClassSequence.puml" alt="AddStudentToClassSequence" />